eclipse-tractusx/managed-identity-wallet/README.md

     2. Register your DID with Managed Identity Wallets with a POST to `/api/wallets/<CX Base Wallet BPN>/public` and as body the ver key
        `{ "verKey": "verification key from creation" }`

-1. Issue Status-List Credential by sending a POST request to `/api/credentials/revocations/statusListCredentialRefresh`.
+1. Issue Status-List Credential (Only required if the ledger type is `closed`) by sending a POST request to `/api/credentials/revocations/statusListCredentialRefresh`.
 This step is required because the Credential can only be issued after the DID is registiered on Ledger and set to Public

 1. :tada: **Second milestone reached: Your own wallet!**